ElCapor/bloxlib-examples/README.md

 `AOBSCANALL(AOB_Sig,xreturn_multiple)` scans the whole process memory for a specific bytes pattern defined in AOB_Sig , an example can be found in Memory.py

+`Exploit.gethxc(hex_string)`  Get Hex Count, counts the amount of Hex in the Hex String. returns the length of the hex instructions.

+`Exploit.hex2le(hex_array)` converts hexadecimal values to little endian, for use with assembly shell code.

+`Exploit.calcjmpop(des,cur)`  Calculates the Jump or Call using the two arguments.
+Mainly used for assembly instructions

+`Exploit.DRP(address)` Reads a pointer in memory.

 ## Instance class
 ### What is an Instance ?